emberjs/rfcs/text/0000-deprecate-globals-resolver.md

 # How We Teach This

 We already do teach this and don't teach the globals resolver.
 No changes required here.

+## Deprecation Guide

+A draft deprecation guide has been pull requested at https://github.com/ember-learn/deprecation-app/pull/155

 # Drawbacks